Solution properties of a 3D stochastic Euler fluid equation: Technical results

 \subsection{Acknowledgements}

 We thank J. D. Gibbon for raising the crucial question of whether the stochastic Euler vorticity equations treated here would have a BKM theorem.
 We thank V. Resseguier and E. M\'emin for generously exchanging ideas with us about their own related work.
 We also thank S. Alberverio, A. Arnaudon, A. L. Castro, A. B. Cruzeiro, P. Constantin, F. Gay-Balmaz, G. Iyer, S. Kuksin, T. S. Ratiu, F. X. Vialard and many others who participated in the EPFL 2015 Program on Stochastic Geometric Mechanics and offered their valuable suggestions during the onset of this work.
+Finally, we also thank the anonymous referees for their constructive advice for improvements of the style and content of the original manuscript.
 During this work, DDH was partially supported by the European Research Council Advanced Grant 267382 FCCA and EPSRC Standard Grant EP/N023781/1.
 DC was partially supported by the EPSRC Standard Grant EP/N023781/1.